 In the video settings, you can change the format, frame rate, bitrates, input size, and output size.

 Format: FMLE can stream in both H.264 and VP6 formats.
-For DaCast, we recommend using H.264 format.
+For Dacast, we recommend using the H.264 format.
 If you plan to broadcast to mobile devices, using the H.264 format is necessary.